mp3monster/oci-arch-oke-graphql/README.md

 1. Create OKE by either - Creating the relevant environment can be done a couple of ways ...

-   1. Build on top of an existing RA such as XXXX.
+   1. Build on top of an existing RA such as https://github.com/oracle-devrel/terraform-oci-arch-oke.
    2. From scratch
       - If using the Quick Create Wizard, the key is to ensure that endpoints are public and the nodes are private